-Because satya (truthfulness) is an important part of yogi life, I’m going to further share with you exactly what you are paying for when you invest in a yoga certification program (there’s actually so much to it that I never would have thought of before running my own Registered Yoga School!)
+Because Satya (truthfulness) is an important part of yogi life, I’m going to further share with you exactly what you are paying for when you invest in a yoga certification program (there’s actually so much to it that I never would have thought of before running my own Registered Yoga School!)
 Here are some of the things that are typically covered in your yoga teacher training cost:

 - Paying the teachers; Your training leaders and guest teachers have invested a lot of time and money into their own training and building their unique skill sets and areas of expertise.
 You are paying for their time, knowledge, and feedback.
-And believe it or not, since only a portion of the training cost goes to the teachers, when you calculate all of the hours that teacher trainers put into developing and leading your yoga teacher training, it’s likely that you’re paying them only $2-$10/hour.
+And believe it or not, since only a portion of the training cost goes to the teachers when you calculate all of the hours that teacher trainers put into developing and leading your yoga teacher training, it’s likely that you’re paying them only $2-$10/hour.

-- Props and materials; In-person trainings at resorts or yoga studios provide you with props and things you’ll need to practice and teach comfortably such as blankets, blocks, belts, bolsters, etc. In-person certification programs also need to print your manual and anything else you might need.
+- Props and materials; In-person training at resorts or yoga studios provide you with props and things you’ll need to practice and teach comfortably such as blankets, blocks, belts, bolsters, etc. In-person certification programs also need to print your manual and anything else you might need.